The following post is from Rachel of The Minimalist Mom: In Defense of a Small Home Library

 Nothing has raised hackles or eyebrows more than our decision to reduce our home library from a few hundred titles to a few dozen.

-While radically de-cluttering our home I boxed up most of our books and sold them to a second hand bookstore.
-The handful of keepers were well loved favorites or we had strong sentimental ties with like the book my husband gave me on our second date and the one he later proposed with.
+While radically de-cluttering our home, I boxed up most of our books and sold them to a second-hand bookstore.
+The handful of keepers were well-loved favorites, or we had strong sentimental ties with the book my husband gave me on our second date and the one he later proposed.

 A big home library doesn’t make you read the same way owning a pair of running shoes doesn’t make you run.